bitlabstudio/django-crowdsourced-fields/README.rst

     ./manage.py migrate crowdsourced_fields

 Add jQuery and jQuery UI to your base template or at least to the template that should display forms with crowdsourced fields.
-Also include the jquery UI styles and special styles provided by this app::
+Also include the jQuery UI styles and special styles provided by this app::

     <link rel="stylesheet" type="text/css" href="http://ajax.googleapis.com/ajax/libs/jqueryui/1/themes/flick/jquery-ui.css">